anothay/AndroidAppArchitecture/README.md

   }
 ```

 It has liveData variables.
-Basically idea is to encapsulate all RxJava in viewModel, and provide to Fragment only liveData.
+The main idea is to encapsulate all RxJava in viewModel and provide only liveData to Fragment.

 ```kotlin